Salt Island, British Virgin Islands, is one of our favorite islands to explore, anchor, snorkel, sightsee, or play in the water.

 View of the Settlement Beach on Salt Island

-The RMS Rhone is listed in the top ten dive wrecks in the world and is also often slated as the premier dive site in the Caribbean.
+The RMS Rhone is listed among the top ten dive wrecks in the world and is often slated as the premier dive site in the Caribbean.

 Salt Island has Two large, naturally forming salt ponds.
 These ponds fill with seawater and dry out in summer.